 Welcome to Elm Class!

-Welcome to Elm Class, your Class Teachers are Mrs Harrison and Miss Villar.
-We have three Teaching Assistants working with us, Mrs Gibbons, Miss Workman and Mrs Dowsett.
+Welcome to Elm Class, your Class Teachers are Mrs Harrison and Mrs Pugh.
+We have two Teaching Assistants working with us, Mrs Gibbons and Mrs Smith.

 In our class we learn through play and exploration.
 Children will have a range of activities set up for them that they can explore throughout the day both inside and outside.
 There is lots of time to build relationships with our friends as we climb, build, create and talk together.
 We practise our letters and sounds each day as we learn to read and write using the 'Read Write Inc' phonics programme.
 We also explore numbers, counting and patterns each day, learning new things that we can then use in our play and activities.